xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

   - verification of the Digital Credential validity status in both online and offline scenarios;
   - privacy-preserving, according to the following evidences:

-    - the Verifier can check the validity of the Credential during the presentation phase.
+    - the Relying Party can check the validity of the Credential during the presentation phase.
 It is not able to check the validity of a given Digital Credential related to the User over time and out of the scope of the User authentication;
-    - the Credential Issuers is not able to know to which Verifier the Digital Credential or the Status Assertion will be presented;
+    - the Credential Issuers is not able to know to which Relying Party the Digital Credential or the Status Assertion will be presented;
     - it doesn't reveal any information about the Users or the content of their Digital Credentials.

   - MUST have a validity period not greater than 24 hours.